gangdong/gangdong.github.io/_posts/2019-05-03-Python-pack.markdown

 p|char[]string||
 P|void *|integer|

-In order to exchange data with the structure in C, it is also necessary to consider that some C or C + + compilers use byte alignment, usually a 32-bit system with 4 bytes as the unit.
-Therefore, struct can be converted according to the byte order of the local machine.
+To exchange data with the structure in C, it is also necessary to consider that some C or C + + compilers use byte alignment, usually a 32-bit system with 4 bytes as the unit.
+Therefore, a struct can be converted according to the byte order of the local machine.
 The alignment can be changed by the first character in the format.
 The definition is as follows:

 **Format**|**Byte Order**|**Size**|**alignment**|
 :---:|:--:|:---:|:---:|